 Students that are place on academic probation will be placed on a warning status.
 Students with a warning status will be able to receive financial aid.
 Students must meet SAP standards by the end of that term in order to continue receiving financial aid.
 Students that are placed on academic probation for a second, consecutive term will fail Satisfactory Academic Progress standards and will need to appeal their status.

-Max Units: Undergraduate students that have attempted over 150 units, but have not yet met their 180 unit limit will be plaed on a warning status.
+Undergraduate students that have attempted over 150 units, but have not yet met their 180 unit limit will be placed on a warning status.
 Undergraduate students that have completed 130 units and less than 150 units will be placed on a warning status.
 Students with a warning status will be able to receive financial aid.

 Pre-Nursing Students and Undeclared Majors - Max Units

 Undergraduate students that are pre-nursing or undeclared will be in a warning status between 60 and 69.9 units.
 If a pre-nursing student or undeclared major student hits 70 units, they will fail SAP and must be admitted into the nursing program or declare a major before an SAP Appeal is reviewed.
-At adviser discretion, if student is meeting all other SAP requirements, the student doesn't need to appeal.
+At advisor discretion, if student is meeting all other SAP requirements, the student doesn’t need to appeal.
 They can just declare a major and it must reflect in PS.
 Once this happens, they can be funded.
 Students that declare a major, must take courses in that major in order to be funded.